ThinkLabour: 2022–2024: Relaunch as a policy think tank and general election campaign

 As of October 2023 Labour Together had received over £1.8 million in donations after Starmer became leader, with the three biggest donors being Martin Taylor, Trevor Chinn and Gary Lubner.
 It kept significant contact with McSweeney, who had since become Labour's campaign director, as well as Labour's strategy director Deborah Mattinson, policy chief Stuart Ingham, and Shadow Chancellor of the Exchequer Rachel Reeves.
 In October 2023, Politico noted that "nearly all the MPs credited with building Labour Together since 2017 — Reeves, Wes Streeting, Shabana Mahmood, Steve Reed, Bridget Phillipson, Lucy Powell and Lisa Nandy — now sit in Starmer's top team."
 That month, it appointed an advisory board which included Helen Thompson, Alan Milburn and pollster Andrew Cooper, and also hired former pollster Chris Curtis for its polling operations.
 Labour Together was described by Andrew Marr as "as near as Starmer's Labour has to an emotional core."
 It published policy papers on investment, technology, artificial intelligence, climate, constitutional reform, and geopolitics, which included China.

 By 2 June 2024, the group had received £1.92 million in donations from the start of that year, including a £1.3 million donation from a millionaire hedge fund manager.
 Records from Companies House state that Francesca Perrin, one of Labour Together's largest donors, had become a director at the organisation.
-At the 2024 general election, five staff or policy fellows (Josh Simons, Miatta Fahnbulleh, Hamish Falconer, Chris Curtis, and Gordon McKee) became Labour MPs.
+In June 2024, the Labour left-oriented Tribune magazine has suggested Labour Together is a "big money operation", highlighting large donors including Trevor Chinn, Martin Taylor, Ian Laming, and William Reeves, to label the think tank an "undemocratic, multimillionaire-funded structure".
+At the 2024 general election, five staff or policy fellows (Simons, Miatta Fahnbulleh, Hamish Falconer, Chris Curtis, and Gordon McKee) became Labour MPs.